Add Row

 Lasting success depends on tracking results such as response rates and bookings, then refining strategies based on what works.
 Reactivation is a team effort—every staff member influences patient loyalty through positive, consistent experiences at every touchpoint.

-Illustrated concept of patient reactivation: arrows connecting inactive patients to a smiling healthcare provider
+Arrows linking inactive patients to a smiling healthcare provider.

 Frequently Asked Questions about Patient Reactivation